Skip to main content

 Kratom is commonly sold as a powder and ingested several different ways.
 It can be made into a tea or taken as a caplet.
 Many mix it into food or juice as well.
 Those who use it say it can have both a calming and energizing effect.
 Some say it helps with withdrawal from opioids.
 However, they may be trading one drug for another.

-"We're seeing more and more people come in with trouble getting off of Kratom," Cook said, "because they're now using so much of it that they have a withdrawal syndrome when they stop.
+"We're seeing more and more people come in with trouble getting off of Kratom," Cook says, "because they're now using so much of it that they have a withdrawal syndrome when they stop.
 Or they're having other problems associated with Kratom."

 Because it affects the nervous system and brain, health problems associated with Kratom include dizziness, hallucinations, or even seizures.
 Kratom can also cause an increase in blood pressure and slowing of respiration, in addition to a risk of liver toxicity.

-"There have been a few case reports of death with Kratom use," Cook said.
+"There have been a few case reports of death with Kratom use," Cook says.
 "Poison control centers all over the country have definitely noticed an increase in calls regarding Kratom, and emergency departments are seeing more patients as well."

 Kratom is not regulated by the FDA, which means that there's no oversight regarding its sale.
 This could put users at risk for taking substances they're not aware of or experiencing possible dangerous drug interactions.